 There may be a problem in the fallopian tubes.
 This can stop sperm from reaching an egg.
 The treatment depends on the cause.
 Causes include:

-There are several reasons why a fertilized egg may not implant in the uterus.
+A fertilized egg may not implant in the uterus for several reasons.
 The treatment depends on the cause.
 Causes include:

 Problems with the endometrium.
 These can be treated with hormone therapy.

-Adhesions in the uterus.
-These are treated with surgery.
+Scar tissue in the uterus.
+This is treated with surgery.

 Small growths called fibroids.
 These are removed with surgery.